What is Virtual Personal Training?

 Pros to Virtual Personal Training

-Finding your next personal trainer online instead of at the local studio could come with its advantages.
-Here’s a few:
+Finding your next personal trainer online rather than at the local studio could have its advantages.
+Here are a few:

 - For one, you won’t have to work with a personal trainer you don’t like.
-Having an online personal trainer gives you access to an extensive network of experts to choose.
+Having an online personal trainer gives you access to an extensive network of experts.

-- If you have a hectic day or something last minute comes up, you don’t have to cancel appointments for your trainer.
-You can schedule your online workouts whenever you have free time.
+- If you have a hectic day or something last-minute comes up, you don’t have to cancel your trainer’s appointments.
+Instead, you can schedule your online workouts whenever you have free time.

-- In the convenience of your home, you can perform weight-bearing exercises without feeling self-conscious of others around you since you’ll be working out by yourself.
-You also have the ability to have live coaching weight training technology from the comfort of your living room using our new Polo Biotech Workout Shirt™.
+- In the convenience of your home, you can perform weight-bearing exercises without feeling self-conscious about others around you since you’ll be working out by yourself.
+You can also access live coaching weight-training technology from the comfort of your living room with our new Polo Biotech Workout Shirt™.

 - Personal trainers usually require most clients to come into their studios or gyms at least three times a week to help customers initially get through the fitness learning curve.
-This cost could easily add up to hundreds of dollars a week, making virtual personal training a more desirable and affordable option for people to learn new concepts easily.
+However, this cost could easily add up to hundreds of dollars a week, making virtual personal training a more desirable and affordable option for people looking to learn new concepts.

 Cons to Virtual Personal Training

 - The toughest part of online training is the amount of personal accountability needed.
-Every online trainer is going to have different protocols, but you have to do all the workouts and eat all the meals written for you on your own.
-If you need more personal attention to making better food choices or motivation to go to the gym, this probably isn’t for you.
+Every online trainer has different protocols, but you have to complete all assigned workouts and eat all assigned meals on your own.
+If you need more personal attention to make better food choices or motivation to go to the gym, this probably isn’t for you.

 - Online personal training doesn’t have to be restricted to your laptop; it’s also designed to follow you on the go.
-Using AI technology from a motion sensor, your workout data is recorded for you and weekly meals are logged into your smartphone device.
-For people that aren’t as tech-savvy, virtual personal training may be too foreign to someone that isn’t familiar with a smartphone or just resistant to technology.
+Using AI technology from a motion sensor, your workout data is recorded, and weekly meals are logged on your smartphone.
+For people who aren’t as tech-savvy, virtual personal training may feel too foreign, or they may just be resistant to technology.

 The Wrap Up

-Virtual personal training services can be useful for individuals already experienced exercising on their own with or without gym equipment.
-If time or convenience was ever an obstacle from working out, online training is the perfect solution.
+Virtual personal training services can be useful for individuals who are already experienced in exercising on their own with or without gym equipment.
+If time or convenience ever made working out difficult, online training is the perfect solution.
 With the power of the internet and mobile technology, fitness can become a regular part of your lifestyle.